0xPlaygrounds/awesome-rig/advanced_pid_controller_tuner_example/README.md

-# Adaptive PID Controller Tuner with Charts using Rig
+# Adaptive PID Controller Tuner with Charts using [Rig](https://github.com/0xPlaygrounds/rig)

-## README

-### Introduction

-Welcome to the Adaptive PID Controller Tuner with Charts example using Rig!
-This project demonstrates how to leverage Rig, a powerful Rust library for building LLM-powered applications, to create an AI agent that tunes a PID controller.
+This project demonstrates how to leverage [Rig](https://github.com/0xPlaygrounds/rig), a powerful Rust library for building LLM-powered applications, to create an AI agent that tunes a PID controller.
 We've enhanced this example with visual feedback, allowing you to see the impact of AI-suggested tuning in real-time.
 Whether you're new to control systems or looking to explore AI-enhanced engineering applications, this example provides an excellent starting point.

 ### What is a PID Controller?